verbb/vizy/docs/get-started/configuration.md

 Save the config and open an entry using that field to check that its toolbar and content choices match your settings.

+Modules can adjust a field's selected config at runtime with `EditorManifests::EVENT_MODIFY_EDITOR_CONFIG`.
+Vizy normalizes and hashes the effective config without writing those changes back to Project Config or its JSON file.
+See [Events](docs:developers/events#the-modifyeditorconfig-event).